Our diversity spaces

 Meet some of the people who work with us

-Shakira Nabakooza, a sexual and reproductive health and gender-based violence disability associate in Uganda, experienced full hearing loss as a child and now advocates for women with disabilities, ensuring that they have access to sexual and reproductive health information and services. © UNFPA
+Shakira Nabakooza is a sexual and reproductive health and gender-based violence disability associate in Kampala, Uganda.
+She experienced full hearing loss as a child and now advocates for women with disabilities to ensure they have access to sexual and reproductive health information and services.

-Omnya Nasr, a member of the Tangerines and a UNFPA Young Innovator Fellow, is passionate about the power of innovation and believes it can be a driving force for positive social change. © UNFPA
+© UNFPAOmnya Nasr, a member of the Tangerines and a UNFPA Young Innovator Fellow, is passionate about the power of innovation and believes it can be a driving force for positive social change.